-GNU Pascal follows the object model of Borland Pascal 7.0.
+GNU Pascal allows multiple object models.
+The oldest one follows the object model of Borland Pascal 7.0.
 The BP object extensions are almost fully implemented into GPC.
 This includes inheritance, virtual and non-virtual methods, constructors, destructors, pointer compatibility, extended 'New' syntax (with constructor call and/or as a Boolean function), extended 'Dispose' syntax (with destructor call).

-The Borland object model is different from the ISO draft, but it will not be too difficult now to implement that too (plus the Borland Delphi Object Extensions which are quite similar to the ISO draft).
+The Borland object model is different from the ISO draft, but now we have also partial support of ISO draft (plus the Borland Delphi Object Extensions which are quite similar to the ISO draft).
+Moreover most of traditional Mac Pascal object model is covered.